SAP/ui5-cli/README.md

 	build  Build project in current directory
 	serve  Start a webserver for the current project tree   Outputs the dependency tree of the current project to stdout.
-It takes all relevant parameters of ui5 build into account. init   Initializes the UI5 Build and Development Tooling configuration for an application or library project
+It takes all relevant parameters of ui5 build into account. init   Initializes the UI5 Tooling configuration for an application or library project

 Options:
 	--help, -h                Show help  [boolean]